So you’re working on that video for your Kickstarter campaign.

 14. The Example Product

 When making a video, it’s best to include a working example of the product you’re making in the video.
-Show off the product, show it functioning, show it metaphorically slamming the competition into the ground (politely).
+Show off the product.
+Show how it works.
+Show how it metaphorically slams the competition into the ground (politely).

 Showing off the product in the video makes people think that you’ve already worked out all of the kinks in the product and are confident that it’s ready to be manufactured and distributed.

 As long as you know the limits of creativity, snuggle up close to them.
-If you make something unique, you’re more likely to convert potential backers into actual backers.
+If you make something unique, you’re more likely to get shared and to convert potential backers into actual backers.

 Well, there you have it.
 A plethora of tips for creating a wildly successful Kickstarter video.
-I do hope that this has been a massive help to you both now and in the future when you’re making more campaigns.
+I do hope that this has been a massive help to you now and in the future when you’re making crowdfunding campaigns.

 May the campaign force be with you.